m4rc0linux/x230-coreboot/README.md

 # x230-coreboot
-coreboot built for thnkpad x230.
+coreboot built for thinkpad x230.

 12m image for the x230, with vga in "native" mode, seabios and all the secondary payloads added.

-time wait menu reduced to 1 second only.
+seabios time-wait-menu reduced to 1 second only.

 Bootspash added.